llWandehll/llWandehll/README.md

 ⚠️ You're covering us on purpose or won't move.

-⚠️ You copied/inspo'd from my or my partner's skins without permission.
+⚠️ You copied/inspo'd from mine or my partner's skins without permission.

 ⚠️ You're a flirt or wearing NSFW skins.